-- The Need for Integrated Marketing Communications - The Internet must be integrated into the broader IMC mix - Best bet is to wed traditional branding efforts with the interactivity and service capabilities of online communications
+- The Need for Integrated Marketing Communications - The Web alone cannot be used to build brands; brand awareness potential is limited - Best bet is to wed traditional branding efforts with the interactivity and service capabilities of online communications - Web efforts can enhance relationships

-- Integrated Marketing Communications - The concept under which a company carefully integrates and coordinates its many communications channels to deliver a clear, consistent, and compelling message about the organization and its products.
+- Integrated Marketing Communications - The concept under which a company carefully integrates and coordinates its many communications channels to deliver a clear, consistent, and compelling message about the organization and its products. - IMC implementation often requires the hiring of a MarCom manager.